pockche123/ConnectFour/README.md

-To retract from pressing the bomb, after you have pressed a "b", you have to press "Enter" twice.
+To cancel a bomb selection  after you have pressed a "b", you have to press "Enter" twice.

-A time-bomb will clear the coordinates at which it was placed in and all of its neighbours in either direction (horizontally, vertically or diagnolly) after the opponent has made 2 moves.
-After the bomb clears, the discs at the top will fall down the column.
-Disc falling down and resulting in a connect four will make a winner.
+A time bomb clears the cell where it is placed and all its neighboring cells (horizontally, vertically, or diagonally) after the opponent has made two moves.
+When the bomb clears, any discs above the cleared cells will fall down.
+If this results in a connect-four, it will declare a winner.

 ![Time bomb](./images/timebomb.png)

+To place a time bomb:

+1. Press "*" and hit "Enter".
+2. Select the column where you want to place the bomb.

-Simiar to clear-column bomb, to retract from pressing the time-bomb, after you have pressed a "*", you have to press "Enter" twice.
+To cancel a bomb selection after pressing "*", press "Enter" twice.

-Either a clear-column bomb or a time-bomb can be placed at a time.
+Note: Only one bomb (either a clear-column bomb or a time bomb) can be placed at a time.